 Internal test documents are required for work tasks and for use by the development and testing team members.
 It contains the goals, methods, and results of testing at a technical level and sometimes requires a technical background to understand them fully.
 But because they are designed to make life easier for everyone, they can generally be understood by anyone from both sides.
 By project managers, developers, and testers of the development company and business analytics, project managers, and technical directors of the customer company.

-• Test policy - it is a document that outlines the company's rules which must be adhered to when performing testing.
+• Test policy is a document that outlines the company's rules which must be adhered to when performing testing.
 For example, whether you can use your own devices or only corporate devices during testing, data from public sources, etc.

-• Test strategy - it is a document that outlines the main aspects of testing, in particular, at what levels of the project it will be performed.
+• Test strategy is a document that outlines the main aspects of testing, in particular, at what levels of the project it will be performed.
 During testing, developers, designers, and managers can return to this document at any time to ensure that testing is still within the original strategy and allocated area.

-• Test plan - it is a document that details all major aspects of the testing project, such as scope, approach, resources, schedule, testing members, and their activities.
+• Test plan is a document that details all major aspects of the testing project, such as scope, approach, resources, schedule, testing members, and their activities.
 Since it is the most basic, this document is used most often, distributed to the entire team, and shared with customers.

-• The test scenario - it is a document that defines the testing process from its beginning to its end for a specific part of the product.
+• The test scenario is a document that defines the testing process from its beginning to its end for a specific part of the product.
 It describes a number of test cases dependent on each other for testing.

-• Test data - it is a document that describes the data needed for testing to bring the application's performance closer to real-world use.
+• Test data is a document that describes the data needed for testing to bring the application's performance closer to real-world use.
 For example, it can be sets of generated users, documents, media files, metadata, and anything else that the application has to work within the real world.

-• Test log - it is a document with different test cases for a particular type of test to be performed during the test.
+• Test log is a document with different test cases for a particular type of test to be performed during the test.
 It also records the test results, which provides detailed evidence for a summary report and allows you to reverse engineer the test if necessary.

-• Traceability matrix - it is a table that contains various test cases with their requirements and execution status.
+• Traceability matrix is a table that contains various test cases with their requirements and execution status.
 It is used to track requirements and their compliance throughout the software development lifecycle.
 It can be used to track the process from design to coding and vice versa regarding each type of testing.

 External test documents